 Wrike and Asana have the same pricing model: a freemium, tiered model.
 Both allow unlimited collaboration with third parties ("guests" in Asana, "collaborators" in Wrike).
 This means that approved projects can be accessed by outside clients, vendors, contractors, freelancers, and other third parties for free.

-Asana is free for up to 15 users with limited features.
-To gain access to more features, you must upgrade to their premium version, which costs $21 per month for five users and $63 per month for 15 users.
+Asana is free for small teams with limited features.
+To gain access to more features, you must upgrade to their premium version, which costs $10.99 per user per month for their Premium Plan and $24.99 for their Business Plan.

-Wrike is free for up to five users but has limited functionality.
-It costs $49 per month to use their professional version.
-It costs $99 per month for 15 users.
+Wrike is free for usage with limited functionality.
+It costs $9.80 per user per month to use their Team version and $24.80 per user per month for the Business version.

 Larger businesses can get special pricing from both vendors.
 Companies with more than 100 members should contact Asana, while Wrike has an enterprise tier for companies with five or more users.